 Prior learning is a practice whereby a college or university grants academic credit for learning outside the classroom; i.e., learning acquired through work experience, civic activity, independent study or corporate training.
-The granting of credit by AUD for learning acquired outside of AUD is limited to courses transferred into AUD per the Transfer Credit/Residency Requirements policy on pp.73-77 of this Catalog.
+The granting of credit by AUD for learning acquired outside of AUD is limited to courses transferred into AUD per the Transfer Credit/Residency Requirements policy on pp. 82-83 of this Catalog.
+Hence, only academically generated credit is recognized.